 We are hugely grateful to Dorchester Town Council, West Dorset District Council and the Duchy of Cornwall for their support in the creation of the new plans and the team at the Maltings Arts have recently taken key stakeholders on site tours to show them how the new plan would work in reality.

-An application has been submitted to WDDC for a share of the Section 106 funds built up mainly by the development of Poundbury.
-If granted this would represent approximately 10% of the combined budget for the arts facility and the commercial annexe, but most importantly it is likely to unlock many other sources of funding.
+£1m has already been secured from a share of the Section 106 funds built up mainly by the development of Poundbury and we are now working on many other sources of funding.
 The Maltings Arts have already had encouraging preliminary discussions with other possible funders, including Arts Council England.

 We were delighted to move to the Corn Exchange and feel much more embedded in the town, but The Maltings would be a step-change in terms of what we would contribute to the life of the town and wider county, both economically and socially.
 As well as providing much-needed jobs, especially for young people, the arts facilities and café/bar would be a hub for all sorts of community activities, from a place to have cup of coffee with a friend to a potential venue for thousands of people to see a Dorchester Community Play.